We all generally prefer to see ourselves as smart, generous, kind, patient, and forgiving people most of the time.

 5. Ground yourself with mindfulness

 When being judgmental is a habit, it causes your mind to become narrow so that you see with tunnel vision.
 You cease to be grounded in reality, becoming lost in the world of your judgments instead.
-One of my favorite practices to counteract judgmentalism is mindfulness.
+One of my favorite practices to counteract judgmentalism is mindfulness exercises.
 Mindfulness is about paying attention to the present moment.
 When you start to feel the walls of judgmentalism go up, try noticing your surroundings instead.
 Feel the breeze on your skin, notice the colors and sounds around you – take everything in.
 By redirecting your focus to the present moment, you cut the cycle of judgmental thoughts.